OrangeFrog210/COMP565/README.md

-# COMP565
+# COMP565: Machine Learning in Genomics and Healthcare
-Assignments completed for COMP565 - Machine Learning in Genomics and Healthcare
+Assignments completed for the course.